-Star Site Competition for Best maintained Labour camp for workers:
+Star Site Competition for Best maintained labour camp for workers.

-VMF conducting star site competition at all India level every year.
-(From April 2020 to March 2021) The purpose of this competition is to motivate the site staff to provide the better hygiene, safe drinking water facility, healthy environment and better living condition to improve the laboures quality of life.
+VMF organized Star site Competition every year at PAN India site but has not conducted Star Sight Competition in last 2 years due to COVID pandemic.
+(From April 2021 to March 2022) The purpose of this competition is to motivate the site staff to provide the better hygiene, safe drinking water facility, healthy environment and better living condition to improve the laboures quality of life.

-This year 2020-21 VMF has not conducted Star Site Competition assessment visit due to COVID 19 Pandemic.
-But in that situation VMF had caring of all labour at Vascon PAN India site, every site person involved to getting basic facilities provided to labour.
-During the COVID 19, we provided laborers with groceries, drinking water, a healthy environment, hygiene materials, and the most important labor camp was daily sanitation with the disinfection corona virus.
-Site staff done the periodic visit to all the sites to guide the site regarding maintaining of labor camp.
+This year 2021-22 VMF has not conducted Star Site Competition assessment visit due to COVID Pandemic.
+But in that situation VMF had caring of all labour at Vascon PAN India site, every site person involved in providing basic facilities to the workers.
+During COVID, we provided workers with drinking water, a healthy environment, sanitation materials, and most importantly, labor camp disinfection, daily sanitization with the corona virus.
+The site staff guided the laboures from time to time regarding the maintenance of the labour camp.

-Ramya Siddharth Moorthy
+Ramya Moorthy Trustee

-Trustee